SalesforceSFDC/Javascript-in-Visualforce-Pages/README.md

 ```

 * `retrieve()` does not return a result directly.
 The callback function enables you to handle the server response asynchronously.
+* All server operations that use Remote Objects are performed asynchronously.
+Any code that depends on the request being completed, including handling returned results, must be placed in the callback function.